-- · Shirts must not be oversized - Pants must fit at the waist or a student must wear a belt; there will be no sagging.
-Students whose pants are sagging will have their pants cinched with a zip tie. - Pants may not have any holes exposing skin above the knee - No spandex, leather, or pleather pants, skirts, or shorts - Shorts, skirts, dresses, and skorts must be mid-thigh or longer - Shirts must be tucked in - · No leggings unless under a skirt or dress - Long shirts are not considered a dress - Hair must be clean and out of the face and be a natural color - No symbols or shapes may be cut into the hair - · No backless shoes - No pierced ring or stud in visible body parts besides ears (e.g. lip, nose, eyebrows, tongue) - No gauges in ears - All tattoos must be completely covered - A student's attire cannot cause a distraction - All backpacks or over-sized bags/purses must be see-through (clear or mesh). - Appropriate mask/face covering shall be optional for all students in grades PK-12.
+- · Shirts must not be oversized

+- Pants must fit at the waist or a student must wear a belt; there will be no sagging.
+Students whose pants are sagging will have their pants cinched with a zip tie.

+- Pants may not have any holes exposing skin above the knee.
+Ripped/Torn pants are acceptable.
+Any exposed skin above the knee must have leggings underneath.
+Exposed skin below the knee is acceptable.

+- No spandex pants, skirts, or shorts

+- No yoga pants or tights

+- No flannel pants

+- Shorts, skirts, dresses, and skorts must be mid-thigh or longer

+- No leggings unless under a skirt or dress

+- Long shirts are not considered a dress

+- · No midriff/crop tops

+- Pull over sweaters, sweatshirts, jackets, etc. must be the color of the grade level (This rule applies only for middle school students)

+- No hoods on heads

+- No beanies/caps unless designated by administrators

+- No blankets or pillows

+- Hair must be clean and out of the face

+- No symbols or shapes may be cut into the hair

+- No backless shoes

+- All tattoos must be completely covered

+- A student's attire cannot cause a distraction

+- All backpacks or over-sized bags/purses must be see-through (clear or mesh).

+- Appropriate mask/face covering shall be optional for all students in grades PK-12.